adamwwilkinson/Obsidian-Vault/Indonesian/Batik.md

 # Batik
-*bahan* -
+*bahan* - material
 *seni rupa* - fine art
 *tetes* - drop (of water)
 *larutan* - mixture
 *meresap* - absorbed
-*zat* -
+*zat* - drunk
 *dihiasi pola batik* - be decorated with batik designs *pejabat* - government employee
 *ringkas* - brief
 *teduh* - shady
 Batik is done manually by hand, called batik tulis, and usually it is very expensive.
-Also caps may be used to ease and shrten the process.
+Also caps may be used to ease and shorten the process.
 #status/todo (week 12)